 Alight Motion (Android): A full-featured motion graphics app for Android phones.
-An iOS version is planned for 2019.
+An iOS version is in beta and will be available in early 2020.
 Further information about the app is available on the Alight Creative website, and tutorials are available on the app developer’s YouTube channel.

 Quik (iOS / Android): Quik is a simple yet powerful app for editing videos for social platforms and websites.
 It offers square, portrait and landscape settings, a wide range of royalty-free music, and the ability to add titles and captions.
 Here is the app developer’s YouTube channel of tutorials.
 There is also a text-based user guide.